CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2020-11-21-CLUG-Meeting.md

  * Robo Linux by Tim Kirk, TBA

 **Recent Linux/FOSS News Items:**
- * There is a new kernal released, 5.10 rc4.
+ * There is a new kernel released, 5.10 rc4.
 (Released on 16 November).
 Thank you Linus.
  * The second point release for Ubuntu 20.04 is due in January of next year.

 **Presentation:**